Myoclonus epilepsy with ragged-red fibers

 • Deficiency of dopamine beta-hydroxylase leads to the virtual absence of norepinephrine and epinephrine and their metabolites (ie, vanillylmandelic acid, 3-methoxy-4-hydroxyphenylglycol, and normetanephrine) and to elevations of L-dopa, dopamine, and metabolites (homovanillic acid, dihydroxyphenylacetic acid) in plasma, urine, and CSF. | |

-Dopamine beta-hydroxylase is a 290 kDa copper-containing oxygenase composed of 4 identical subunits.
-Dopamine beta-hydroxylase is expressed in noradrenergic nerve terminals of the central and peripheral nervous systems, as well as in chromaffin cells of the adrenal medulla.
+Dopamine beta-hydroxylase is a 290 kDa copper-containing oxygenase composed of four identical subunits.
+Dopamine beta-hydroxylase is expressed in noradrenergic nerve terminals of the central and peripheral nervous systems as well as in chromaffin cells of the adrenal medulla.

 Dopamine beta-hydroxylase catalyzes the conversion of dopamine to norepinephrine (by hydroxylation of dopamine).
 Norepinephrine can then be methylated via the action of phenylethanolamine N-methyltransferase to form epinephrine.

-Because dopamine beta-hydroxylase is the only membrane-bound enzyme involved in the synthesis of small-molecule neurotransmitters, norepinephrine is the only transmitter synthesized inside vesicles.
+Because dopamine beta-hydroxylase is the only membrane-bound enzyme involved in synthesizing of small-molecule neurotransmitters, norepinephrine is the only transmitter synthesized inside vesicles.
 The conversion of dopamine to norepinephrine by dopamine beta-hydroxylase occurs via hydroxylation of the beta carbon of the ethylamine moiety of dopamine.

 This conversion depends on the use of ascorbate (vitamin C) as a cofactor.

 Dopamine beta-hydroxylase also catalyzes the hydroxylation of other phenylethylamine derivatives (ie, a benzene ring with a 2-carbon side chain that terminates in an amino group) when available.
-Dopamine beta-hydroxylase requires 2 coppers per subunit for optimal activity (28).
-Both coppers are involved in the catalytic mechanism separate binding sites for reductants and product/substrate and hence, separate functions for each copper per subunit (28).
-The reaction apparently proceeds in 2 steps (only the first of which involves ascorbate): first, the enzyme and ascorbate react to produce reduced enzyme and dehydroascorbate; then, the reduced enzyme reacts with oxygen and dopamine, which results in oxidation of the enzyme and formation of norepinephrine (noradrenaline) and water.
+Dopamine beta-hydroxylase requires two coppers per subunit for optimal activity (30).
+Both coppers are involved in the catalytic mechanism separate binding sites for reductants and product/substrate and, hence, separate functions for each copper per subunit (30).
+The reaction apparently proceeds in two steps (only the first of which involves ascorbate): first, the enzyme and ascorbate react to produce reduced enzyme and dehydroascorbate; then, the reduced enzyme reacts with oxygen and dopamine, which results in oxidation of the enzyme and formation of norepinephrine (noradrenaline) and water.

-Deficiency of dopamine beta-hydroxylase leads to the virtual absence of norepinephrine and epinephrine and their metabolites (ie, vanillylmandelic acid, 3-methoxy-4-hydroxyphenylglycol, and normetanephrine) and to elevations of L-dopa, dopamine, and metabolites (homovanillic acid, dihydroxyphenylacetic acid) in plasma, urine, and CSF (42; 32).
-Dopamine and L-dopa are elevated for 2 reasons: (1) dopamine is stored in noradrenergic neurons instead of norepinephrine and is released as if it were norepinephrine; and (2) norepinephrine normally acts as a feedback inhibitor of tyrosine hydroxylase, the rate-limiting enzyme for dopamine biosynthesis, but in the absence of norepinephrine, tyrosine hydroxylase remains active, leading to higher steady-state concentrations of dopamine.
+Deficiency of dopamine beta-hydroxylase leads to the virtual absence of norepinephrine and epinephrine and their metabolites (ie, vanillylmandelic acid [VMA], 3-methoxy-4-hydroxyphenylglycol [MHPG], and normetanephrine [NMN]) and to elevations of L-dopa, dopamine, and dopamine metabolites (eg, dihydroxyphenylacetic acid [DOPAC] and homovanillic acid [HVA]) in plasma, urine, and CSF (45; 34).
+Dopamine and L-dopa are elevated for two reasons: (1) dopamine is stored in noradrenergic neurons instead of norepinephrine and is released as if it were norepinephrine; and (2) norepinephrine normally acts as a feedback inhibitor of tyrosine hydroxylase, the rate-limiting enzyme for dopamine biosynthesis, but in the absence of norepinephrine, tyrosine hydroxylase remains active, leading to higher steady-state concentrations of dopamine.

-The hypoglycemia and hypothermia during infancy have not been fully explained.
-Robertson suggested that the hypoglycemia results from the lack of a calorigenic effect in the absence of epinephrine and that the elevated dopamine levels contribute to the hypothermia.
-Evidence from animal experiments has demonstrated that excessive dopamine causes temperature reduction (43).
+Hypoglycemia and hypothermia during infancy have not been fully explained.
+Robertson suggested that hypoglycemia results from the lack of a calorigenic effect in the absence of epinephrine and that the elevated dopamine levels contribute to hypothermia.
+Evidence from animal experiments has demonstrated that excessive dopamine causes temperature reduction (46).

 Dopamine beta-hydroxylase deficiency is a very rare disorder.
 No epidemiological information is available.